NHAS/reverse_ssh/README.md

 As an additional note, please use the `/slack` endpoint if connecting this to discord.

-### Tun
+### Tun (VPN)

 RSSH and SSH support creating tuntap interfaces that allow you to route traffic and create pseudo-VPN.
-It does take a bit more setup than just a local or remote forward (-L, -R), but in this mode you can send UDP and ICMP.
+It does take a bit more setup than just a local or remote forward (`-L`, `-R`), but in this mode you can send UDP and ICMP.

 First set up a tun (layer 3) device on your local machine.
 ```sh